ivan-krukov/tskit/docs/metadata.rst

     This sets the binary encoding used for the property.

 #.
 All metadata objects must have fixed properties.
-    This means that they can no additional properties not listed in the schema.
-Any property that does not have a `default` specified in the schema must be present.
+    This means that they can have no missing properties and have no additional properties not listed in the schema.
-    Default values will be encoded.

 #.
 Arrays must be lists of homogeneous objects.
     For example, this is not valid::